 Envelope Budgeting

-To limit the urge to spend beyond the budget, only the allotted amount is placed—as cash—in each envelope.
+To limit the urge to spend beyond the budget, only the allotted amount is placed as cash in each envelope.
 Afterwards, just the cash in that envelope is used to make purchases within that category of expenses.
-The idea is to train oneself to avoid using debt or credit cards, which can encourage quick spending.
+The idea is to train oneself to avoid using debt or credit cards, which can encourage impulse spending.

-And here’s the rub, once the cash within a given envelope has run out, it’s gone.
-Envelope budgeters strive not to spend beyond the used up funds.
+And here’s the rub: Once the cash within a given envelope has run out, it’s gone.
+You could borrow from another envelope if that has some available cash.
+But most envelope budgeters strive not to spend beyond the predetermined funds.

 So, if the entertainment fund has run dry, then it’s Netflix at home instead of going out to the movie theater.
 And, if a person blows through their eating-out budget, it could be fun to do a refrigerator sweep.
 Often, a tasty meal can be whipped up with groceries that have already been purchased.